Memory Now Works Behind the Conversation

 What should feel different

-A user should be able to pick the model they want for the reply, keep the same memory and workspace around it, and trust that explicit memory requests are being handled in the background.
-The foreground agent can still use tools when the answer needs them.
-The background memory agent can still do the quiet maintenance work that makes long-running conversations better.
+Conversations should feel more grounded without the model feeling over-managed.
+Pick the model you want for the reply, keep the same memory and workspace around it, and trust that explicit memory requests are handled in the background.
+The foreground agent still reaches for tools when the answer needs them.
+The background agent still does the quiet maintenance that makes long-running conversations better.

 The model stays present.
 Memory works behind it.
-That is the best version of both systems.